Kyriosity/read-write/README+/pencraft/README+/essays/README+/punchcard.md

 I venture to propose punch cards as a backup if computer illiteracy ages come<sup>📚</sup> or for extraterrestrial spam<sup>🚀</sup>.
 And that's why:

-+ Easy to make: no rare or precious elements and the technology is as easy as for papier-mâché.
++ Easy to make: neither rare minerals nor precious elements involved, and the process is as dumb as for papier-mâché.
 + The cards will be intact for millennia in harsh environments.\
 Any mechanical action, dirt, temperature, or humidity, that can damage them, will irreparably sweep other media.
 A cheap safe box will rescue them from direct fire and chemical agents.
 + Electromagnetic emission in the whole spectrum can't bring even a tiny data loss.\